top of page

 The American Society for Clinical Hypnosis (ASCH) is a reputable organization that requires a hypnotist to have an advanced degree, clinical license, and to receive consultation and a certain number of hours of education to be certified.
 That is the only certification that I respect in the world of hypnosis certification.

-If you are interested in finding out how clinical hypnosis can help you, please call me at 661-233-6771.
+If you are interested in finding out how hypnotherapy can help you, please call me at 661-233-6771.

 Recent Posts